 23rd of March: Greek authorities announced restrictions on all nonessential transport and movement across the country.
 Citizens are allowed to leave their homes only for specific reasons such as work, shopping for food or medicines or visiting doctors.
 Citizens are required to carry their ID or passport.

-24th of March: There are 48 new cases were confirmed in Greece in the last 24h while three more people died including a 40-year-old woman who is the youngest victim of the COVID-19 pandemic in Greece.
+24th to 30th of March: There are 48 new cases were confirmed in Greece in the last 24h while three more people died including a 40-year-old woman who is the youngest victim of the COVID-19 pandemic in Greece.

-1st to 4th of March:Greece has quarantined a refugee camp which is a home to 2,300 people for at least two weeks.
+1st to 4th of April:Greece has quarantined a refugee camp which is a home to 2,300 people for at least two weeks.
 Over 20 residents are tested positive for COVID-19 virus at the camp making this first records cases of refugee with virus.

-18th of March: At this moment, Kosovo has no restrictions for travelers and enter/exit requirements to and from Kosovo remain unchanged.
+18th to 20th of March: At this moment, Kosovo has no restrictions for travelers and enter/exit requirements to and from Kosovo remain unchanged.
 Seven patients are being treated at home in monitored self-isolation and a 77-year-old is in more serious condition, but still does not yet need a respirator.

 21st of March: Prime Minister Albin Kurti announced that press conferences will only be held online and over the phone to prevent the spread of the coronavirus.
 He also announced plans to limit internet usage.
 Three of the older patients who were admitted to the Infectious Disease Clinic due to the coronavirus are in critical condition.